 Zoe Daniel is an ABC journalist and presenter.
-Zoe was the ABC’s South East Asia correspondent from 2009 to 2013.
-She provided on-the-ground coverage of stories ranging from major political events to natural disasters.
-They included the Bangkok protests, the reform process in Myanmar and the devastation caused by Typhoon Haiyan in the Philippines.
+She was the ABC’s South East Asia correspondent from 2009 to 2013 providing on-the-ground coverage of stories ranging from major political events to natural disasters.
+These included the Bangkok protests, the reform process in Myanmar and the devastation caused by Typhoon Haiyan in the Philippines.

 Zoe began her career in journalism as a radio producer in South Australia.
 She then reported on rural issues in New South Wales, Tasmania and Victoria before becoming a business reporter and then a general reporter working on flagship ABC programs such as 7.30 and Lateline.